joshuaeckroth/cinf401-website/cookbook/data-sources.markdown

 ### Weather Underground

 - [Historical Weather](http://www.wunderground.com/history/) -- Choose a location and date (on the next page, you can choose a range of dates).
 On the next page, you see some weather stats.
 You click the top tab "Custom" to give a range of dates (range can be specified in drop-downs above the tabs); click "Get History" button to update.
-At the bottom of this page, there is a link for the CSV file.
+At the bottom of this page, there is a link for the CSV file. **[Note: As of Feb 3, 2015, this site is broken.]**

 ## Biology, wildlife